linode/docs/docs/guides/development/javascript/what-are-service-workers/index.md

 1. Update your system.

-    - On Debian and Ubuntu, you can do this with:
+    - On Debian and Ubuntu, use these commands:

             sudo apt update && sudo apt upgrade

-    - On CentOS, use:
+    - On CentOS, use these commands:

             sudo yum update

 {{< note >}}
-This guide is written for a non-root user.
+This guide is written for non-root users.
 Commands that require elevated privileges are prefixed with `sudo`.
-If you’re not familiar with the `sudo` command, see the [Users and Groups](/docs/tools-reference/linux-users-and-groups/) guide.
+If you are not familiar with the `sudo` command, see the [Linux Users and Groups](/docs/tools-reference/linux-users-and-groups/) guide.
 {{< /note >}}

 ## What Are Service Workers?

 Service workers are event-driven JavaScript workers capable of intercepting navigation and resource requests and caching resources.
-In contrast to comparable tools, service workers provide far more granular control, making them adaptable and promising for a wide range of uses.
+In contrast to comparable tools, service workers provide far more granular control, making them adaptable, and promising for a wide range of uses.
 And, since service workers run on a separate thread, they do not block your main JavaScript application code.

 Today, service workers are generally leveraged in three main areas.
-The following subsections each deal with these areas in turn, giving you an idea of what Service Workers have to offer.
+Each of the following subsections deals with these areas, in turn, giving you an idea of what service workers have to offer.

 But keep in mind that since service workers offer a high degree of control and adaptability, many more possible uses are being found for them.
 The prospects look good for them to be able to dramatically alter how we think of web applications' offline experiences.